Note: Our best cloud services round-up has been fully updated. This feature was first published in October 2012.

 AutoRip isn't perfect – it can only rip the records it has the digital rights for, so don't be entirely surprised if your prized 1977 punk rock B-side collections aren't covered.
 But it's still a clever and appealing feature, enabling you to stream music you can't remember you bought, or just listen to new purchases before the postman delivers the CD.

 The centrepiece of Amazon's consumer cloud services is Cloud Drive, which offers 5GB of free storage and comes with desktop (PC and Mac), iOS and Android apps.
-If 5GB is insufficient you can add additional storage, with plans available from 20GB (£6 per year – around $10, AU$11) to 1,000GB (£320 per year – around $540, AU$580).
-In the US and UK, Amazon Fire Phone owners also get unlimited photo storage from their device.
+If 5GB is insufficient you can add additional storage, with plans available from 20GB (£6 per year – around $9, AU$13) to 1,000GB (£320 per year – around $490, AU$690).
+In the US and UK, Amazon Prime subscribers also get unlimited photo storage from their device.

 In July 2014, Amazon announced the launch of Zocalo, a secure enterprise storage service designed to compete with Dropbox and Box.
-Pricing is $5 (around £3, AU$5.40) per user per month for 200GB and the service is currently a "limited preview".
+That is now Amazon WorkDocs; pricing is $5 (around £3, AU$7) per user per month for 200GB.

 Steve Jobs famously tried to buy Dropbox, but the nine-digit offer was rejected.
 Jobs then dismissed the whole thing – "He said we were a feature, not a product", recalls Dropbox's Drew Houston – and decided to stomp the fledgling service into the ground.